jiangfcn/MT_seafloor_SitesDesign/README.md

 # Guidelines/Workflow
  1. Copy all the scripts into a folder and add it to your MATLAB PATH.
  2. Generate points with equal spacing on a profile by using PointsOnGeolines.m, open up this script, and edit the parameters 'n', 'filename', 'ID', 'P1', and 'P2'.
 What these parameters indicate have been annotated on each line.
- 3. Input the locations file to Google Earth, and edit points by hand.
+ 3. Load the locations file to Google Earth, and edit points by hand.
 Then, output a kml file which contains the final MT site locations you want.
  4. Copy InputParameters.m to your work folder and open it, editing the structure array u.
  5. Run TopoTrackProfile, and a MT site profile with topographic variations should be generated automatically.